Commercial DUI Charges

 Fighting the Charges

-A good Sacramento California criminal attorney familiar with commercial DUI cases should have a few methods of defense that will help a commercial license holder fight the charges and keep their license.
+A good DUI attorney in Sacramento familiar with commercial DUI cases should have a few methods of defense that will help a commercial license holder fight the charges and keep their license.
 There are two main defenses for DUI charges:

 One – The results of the DUI chemical test were not accurate.
 A breathalyzer or blood test seems like very secure evidence, but there are a variety of ways they could be inaccurate: